EPA Methylene Chloride Ban: What You Need To Know

 Its powerful properties make it a very commonly-used laboratory solvent, especially in pharmaceutical and university labs.
 In these settings, scientists favor DCM because it is a polar aprotic solvent with a low boiling point—making it ideal for extraction, synthesis, and purification processes.

 Methylene chloride exposure most commonly occurs through inhalation or skin absorption.
-Without adequate personal protective equipment (PPE), training, and biosafety precautions, this could mean immense suffering.
+Without adequate personal protective equipment (PPE), EHS training, and biosafety precautions, this could mean health risks such as lung, brain, heart, and liver damage or even cancer.

-Given these risks and because of how common these chemicals are, an EPA DCM ban has been a long time coming.
+Given these risks and because of how common these chemicals are, an EPA methylene chlorine ban has been a long time coming.
 In 2020, the EPA conducted a risk evaluation in accordance with the Toxic Substance Control Act (TSCA).

 In 2022, the final risk evaluation was released—announcing that the administration found unreasonable risk of injury to human health.
 On May 8, 2024, the EPA issued the Methylene Chloride Regulation under TSCA, and on July 8, 2024, the Final Rule on the Regulation of Methylene Chloride, also known as the Methylene Chloride Rule, went into effect.